 Launching our Charter Colonies & Classrooms program that pairs middle schools with MCPAW Charter Colonies…

-MCPAW actively promotes the adoption of animals within the MoCo Shelter.
+MCPAW actively promotes the adoption of animals within MCASAC.
 In addition, MCPAW funds two programs to encourage the adoption of “harder to adopt” animals.
 These are senior cats and dogs (age 9 and older) and those with medical conditions.
 By offering extra incentives to potential pet owners, MCPAW can help these animals, that are often overlooked, find loving homes.

 Loyal Companion Medical Grant for Special Needs Dogs and Cats

 Some dogs and cats at MCASAC are known to have abnormal medical conditions that are not life threatening, but may likely require medical treatment soon after being adopted.
 Fortunately, there are pet adopters in the county who are willing to open their homes and hearts to these special needs animals, and just need some extra help with the cost of treating their new pet that has a pre-existing abnormal condition.